GabeScott/standard-works-vault/General Conference/1989 April - Thanks Be to God.md

 A miracle of miracles had taken place.
 One more was needed.
 How can the Church grow without missionaries?
 How can our numbers increase despite an aging population?
 Beautiful new buildings grace the land: stake centers at Leipzig and Dresden, and chapels in Freiberg and Zwickau, with others to follow, such as a chapel under construction in the city of Plauen.
 A faithful brother from Plauen wrote me this poignant letter: “My parents and grandparents have served before us in this branch, but never thus far has it been possible to have our own meetinghouse.
 Now a long-cherished wish is being fulfilled.”
 After reading this touching account, the thought crossed my mind, “But what use are buildings if there are not sufficient members to occupy them?”

 Such was the dilemma uppermost on my mind as my plane landed in Berlin that October afternoon.
 We went forward with the vital assignment to visit with the leaders of the German Democratic Republic.
 Our ultimate goal was to seek permission for the doorway of missionary work to open.
-Elder Russell M. Nelson, Elder Hans B. Ringger, and I, along with our local German Democratic Republic Church leaders, headed by President Henry Burkhardt, President Frank Apel, and President Manfred Schutze, initially met with State Secretary for Religious Affairs Kurt Löffler as he hosted a lovely luncheon in our honor.
+Elder Russell M. Nelson, Elder Hans B. Ringger, and I, along with our local German Democratic Republic Church leaders, headed by President Henry Burkhardt, President Frank Apel, and President Manfred Schutze, initially met with State Secretary for Religious Affairs Kurt Löffler as he hosted a lovely luncheon in our honor.
 He addressed our group by saying, “We want to be helpful to you.
 We’ve observed you and your people for twenty years.
 We know you are what you profess to be: honest men and women.”

 Government leaders and their wives attended the dedication of a stake center at Dresden and a chapel at Zwickau.
 As the Saints sang “God be with you till we meet again”—“Auf Wiedersehen, Auf Wiedersehen”—we remembered Him, the Prince of Peace, who died on the cross at Calvary.
 I contemplated our Lord and Savior, when He walked the path of pain, the trail of tears, even the road of righteousness.
 His penetrating declaration came to mind: “Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
-Let not your heart be troubled, neither let it be afraid.”
-(John 14:27.)
+Let not your heart be troubled, neither let it be afraid.” ([[John 14.27|John 14:27]].)

 Then it was back to Berlin for the crucial meetings with the head of the nation, even Chairman Erich Honecker.

 That special morning the sunlight bathed the city of Berlin.
 It had been raining all night, but now beauty prevailed.
 We were driven to the chambers of the chief representatives of the government.

 Beyond the exquisite entry to the building, we were greeted by Chairman Honecker.
-We presented to him the statuette First Step, depicting a mother helping her child take its first step toward its father.
+We presented to him the statuette *First Step,* depicting a mother helping her child take its first step toward its father.
 He was highly pleased with the gift.
 He then escorted us into his private council room.
 There, around a large round table, we were seated.
 Others at the table included Chairman Honecker and his deputies of government.

 Chairman Honecker began, “We know members of your Church believe in work; you’ve proven that.
 We know you believe in the family; you’ve demonstrated that.
 We know you are good citizens in whatever country you claim as home; we have observed that.
 The floor is yours.
 Make your desires known.”